StackVista/stackstate-docs/setup/agent/agent-proxy.md

 2. Environment variables `HTTPS_PROXY` / `HTTP_PROXY` / `NO_PROXY`
 3. Proxy settings in the Agent configuration file.

-For example, if the environment variable `STS_PROXY_HTTPS=""` is set and the Agent configuration file contains the proxy setting `https: https://example.com:1234`, the Agent will use the proxy `""` for HTTPS requests.
+For example, if the environment variable `STS_PROXY_HTTPS=""` is set and the Agent configuration file contains the proxy setting `https: https://example.com:1234`, the Agent will use the proxy `""` for HTTPS requests to StackState.

 ## Proxy for all Agent communication